Twitter temporarily closes offices as layoffs begin | Technology

 "In an effort to place Twitter on a healthy path, we will go through the difficult process of reducing our global workforce on Friday," said the email sent on Thursday, seen by Reuters.
 Musk, the world's richest person, is looking to cut around 3,700 Twitter staff, or about half the workforce, as he seeks to slash costs and impose a demanding new work ethic, according to internal plans reviewed by Reuters this week.

-Twitter Inc temporarily closed its offices and cut workers access to internal systems on Friday after telling employees they would be informed by email later in the day about whether they were being laid off.
-The move follows a week of uncertainty about the company's future under new owner Elon Musk.
+Twitter Inc temporarily closed its offices and cut workers' access to internal systems on Friday after telling employees they would be informed by email about whether they were being laid off.
+The move follows a week of chaos and uncertainty about the company's future under new owner Elon Musk.

 The social media company said in an email to staff it would tell them by 9 a.m.
 Pacific time on Friday (12 p.m.
 EDT/1600 GMT) about staff cuts.
 "In an effort to place Twitter on a healthy path, we will go through the difficult process of reducing our global workforce on Friday," said the email sent on Thursday, seen by Reuters.

 Musk, the world's richest person, is looking to cut around 3,700 Twitter staff, or about half the workforce, as he seeks to slash costs and impose a demanding new work ethic, according to internal plans reviewed by Reuters this week.
-The company's content moderation team is expected to be impacted, according to tweets by Twitter staff.
+Staff who worked in engineering, communications, product and content curation were among those impacted by the layoffs, according to tweets from Twitter staff.

 Twitter did not immediately respond to a request for comment.
 ACCESS TO SYSTEMS CUT